Deploy Oxy on AWS

 dig yourdomain.com

-to verify DNS is pointing to your EC2 instance’s public IPOxy service won't start
+to verify DNS is pointing to your EC2 instance’s public IP - Check if your EC2 instance’s public IP has changed (this can happen after stop/start)

 sudo journalctl -u oxy -f